calcuis/library-decoder/README.md

 # library Decoder

-This is a set of Solidity codes that defines a library and a contract.
+This is a set of Solidity codes.
+At the very beginning, it defines a library and a contract.
 The library `Strings` provides utility functions for manipulating string data types, while the contract `Context` is an abstract contract that other contracts can inherit from to gain access to context information about the current transaction.

 The `Strings` library provides the following functions: